 SOC 2 Certified

-The recruiting software market isn't static.
-Three shifts are redefining what "good" looks like, and they should influence which platform you choose today.
+Recruiting software isn’t standing still.
+Three major shifts are redefining what the best hiring software platforms 2026 can deliver, and they should influence which platform you choose today.

 1. AI Sourcing Is Replacing Job Board Dependency

-According to SHRM's 2025 Talent Trends, 66% of organizations already use AI for writing job descriptions and 44% for resume screening - but only a fraction use AI for proactive candidate sourcing.
-That's a massive gap.
-Job boards only reach active candidates, roughly 30% of the workforce.
+SHRM’s 2025 Talent Trends data shows 66% of organizations already use AI for writing job descriptions and 44% for resume screening - but only a fraction use AI for proactive candidate sourcing.
+That’s a massive gap.
+Job boards like Indeed only reach active candidates, roughly 30% of the workforce.
 The other 70% are passive - open to the right opportunity but not actively applying.
 AI sourcing platforms like Pin scan databases of 850M+ profiles to surface these candidates automatically.
 Teams that still rely primarily on inbound applications are competing for a shrinking pool while the majority of qualified talent goes untouched.
 Gartner reports that 82% of HR leaders plan to deploy agentic AI - systems that take autonomous action - by mid-2026.

 2. Multi-Channel Outreach Is Table Stakes

 Candidate email click-through rates dropped to just 0.8% in 2025, down from 1.2% the year before (Employ Inc., 2025).
-That's a 33% decline in one year.
+That’s a 33% decline in one year.
 Email alone is losing ground fast.
 Multi-channel sequences - email combined with LinkedIn and SMS - push engagement dramatically higher by meeting candidates where they actually respond.
-Pin's 48% response rate on automated outreach demonstrates the difference when you coordinate personalized messaging across all three channels.
-That's roughly 60x the engagement of email-only outreach.
+Pin’s multi-channel outreach delivers 5x better response rates compared to industry averages - coordinating personalized messaging across email, LinkedIn, and SMS is what moves the needle on candidate engagement where single-channel email falls flat.
 Platforms that only support single-channel email sequences are leaving the majority of candidate responses on the table, and this gap will widen as inbox fatigue grows.

 3. Consolidation Is Shrinking the Middle Market